ML-boot-camp/sessions/docs/4-Data-visualization/2-plots.md

 </table>
 </figure>

+The plot is barely readable. 😕

-This plot is saturated due to **overplotting**, so we are not able to perceive the relationship between the new columns and the other.
+It is saturated due to **overplotting**, so we are not able to perceive the relationship between the new columns and the other.
 Also it's **too complex**: we are trying to show 4 data columns at once, it's often difficult to represent more than 3 information at once in an understandable way.

 ### Strip

-Simple chart, not often used, the strip plot uses vertical lines instead of points to display information.
+If you'd like to visualize the relationship between a **discrete** variable (nominal or ordinal) and a quantitative variable (interval or ratio), you can try to use a **scatter** plot:

 <figure markdown>
 <table>